 - Native methods and reflection can behave in a manner that is impossible for a compiler plugin to check.
 Such constructs they may violate the property being checked.
 Similarly, deserialization and cloning can create objects that could not result from normal constructor calls, and that therefore may violate the property being checked. - A compiler plugin can check only those parts of your program that you run it on.
 If you compile some parts of your program without the -typeprocessor switch or with the checkers.skipClasses property (in other words, without running the checker), or if you use the @SuppressWarnings annotation to suppress some errors or warnings, then there is no guarantee that the entire program satisfies the property being checked.
 An analogous situation is using an external library that was compiled without being checked by the compiler plugin. - The checkers framework does not yet support annotations on intersection types (see JLS §4.9).
-As a result, checkers cannot provide guarantees about intersection types. - The checkers framework does not yet support annotations on an array that is a varargs parameter.
-(Annotating the elements of a varargs parameter is supported, however.) - Specific checkers may have other limitations; see their documentation for details.
+As a result, checkers cannot provide guarantees about intersection types. - Specific checkers may have other limitations; see their documentation for details.